balfieri/cordic/README.md

 <p>
 CORDIC was invented in the 1950's and first used in the navigation system of the B-58 bomber, which did not even have a built-in multiply instruction.
 Prior to that, navigation systems used analog computers.
-There is nothing novel or proprietary here.  <b>This is all open-source.
-Refer to the LICENSE.md for licensing details.</b>
+There is nothing novel or proprietary here.
-This code is intended for tutorial purposes only.
-You should not assume that the library is bug-free or accurate enough for use as a production reference model.
 </p>

 <p>